Are You An SMA Carrier?May 01, 2011 by Victoria Strong

 Ask Your Doctor.
 SMA is not currently a standard test in most obstetrician practices.
 Talk to your doctor and let them know you want to know if you are an SMA carrier.
 Because SMA is an autosomal recessive disease, BOTH parents need to be carriers for the active form of the disease to be passed down.
 But only ONE parent has to be a carrier to pass carrier status on to children.
 Most major insurers cover preventive genetic testing.

-What Are The Options To Prevent SMA?
+What Are Family Planning Options and Can You Prevent SMA?
 If SMA testing shows both parents are carriers, speak with your doctor to fully understand all of your options.
-There are several choices couples can make to prevent SMA: IVF with PGD (in vitro fertilization using Preimplantation Genetic Diagnosis); use donor sperm or donor eggs; have prenatal testing, such as CVS early in pregnancy; adoption.
+Family planning when you know you carry a hereditary disease is personal to each couple.
+Some couples choose to pursue natural pregnancy with the 1 in 25 risk, then have prenatal testing or test at birth to learn if the child has SMA.
+There are also several choices couples can make to prevent SMA: IVF with PGD (in vitro fertilization using Preimplantation Genetic Diagnosis); pursue pregnancy using donor sperm, donor eggs, or donor embryos; conceive naturally and have prenatal testing, such as CVS early in pregnancy; adoption.

-Counsyl offers a blood or saliva-based test which screens for 100+ serious genetic diseases, including spinal muscular atrophy.
-The test will cost no more than $99 with insurance or $349 without insurance.
-This is the most cost effective option to screen for 100+ genetic diseases.
+Counsyl offers a blood or saliva-based test which screens for 100+ serious genetic diseases, such as Cystic Fibrosis, Tay-Sachs, and Spinal Muscular Atrophy.
+The test cost is relatively low with or without insurance.
+This is the most cost effective option to screen for 100+ serious genetic diseases.
 Tell your OBGYN that you specifically want the Counsyl test so they can register their practice.
-Results will be emailed to you within two weeks.
+Results will be emailed to you within two weeks and genetic counselors are provided to discuss your results.

-Many different labs offer a single Spinal Muscular Atorphy carrier test that can be ordered by your OBGYN.
+If you know you are at higher risk already because of family history, many different labs offer a single Spinal Muscular Atrophy carrier test that can be ordered by your OBGYN.
 This is a simple blood test taken at your local lab and shipped to the specific testing sites across the country.
 Results will be returned to your OBGYN within two weeks.
 The cost will vary depending on your insurance.
 Be sure to speak with your insurance beforehand about the out of pocket expense as the cost can be up to $1,000.
 Contact Quest Diognostics/Athena, LabCorps/Genzyme, or The Molecular Pathology Labratory to learn more.